Why was your organization created?

 What aspects of your organization are not commonly known, or are commonly misinterpreted?

-We do not emphasize enough that our organization is 100% volunteer based, and 100% of donations from private donors go towards programs.
+We do not emphasize enough that our organization is 100% volunteer based, and that 100% of donations from private donors go towards programs.

 What are some of your organization’s major accomplishments?